Ukrainian Communist Party: USDLP independents

-The UKP was an offshoot party of the Ukrainian Social Democratic Labour Party (SD's) created in January 1920 by former members of the Social-Democrats who prior to that were organized as the group of the independent Social-Democrats, USDLP independents.
+The UKP was an offshoot party of the Ukrainian Social Democratic Labour Party (SD's) created in by former members of the Social-Democrats, who in January 1919 had organized as the group of the independent Social-Democrats, USDLP independents.
 It opposed Russian domination within the future envisaged Socialist order as well as Russian domination of Republics formed within the territory of the former Russian empire.
 It condemned the Communist Party (Bolsheviks) of Ukraine (CP(b)U), criticizing it in its newspaper, Chervonyy Prapor for being subject to the Russian Bolshevik party in Moscow.